Florida Online Drivers Ed Information

-We've put together a list of our most frequently asked questions about our Florida Traffic Law and Substance Abuse Education online drivers ed course.
-Have a question and can't find the answer in our FAQs?
-No problem!
-Simply contact us today to find an answer.
+Explore our frequently asked questions about the Florida Traffic Law and Substance Abuse Education online drivers ed course.
+If you can't find the answer to your question in our FAQs, feel free to contact us.

-Anyone of any age can take the online course!
-If you have never held a regular driver license in any state, country, or jurisdiction, you must complete a Traffic Law and Substance Abuse Education course before applying for a temporary driving permit (restricted driver license) in the state of Florida.
+Individuals of any age can enroll in the online course.
+If you've never held a regular driver's license in any state, country, or jurisdiction, you must complete a Traffic Law and Substance Abuse Education course before applying for a temporary driving permit (restricted driver license) in Florida.

-No. You can take our online course in bits and pieces, or you can do it all in one sitting, it is entirely up to you.
-When you register, you are issued a unique Login ID, which you will use to sign in and out of the course.
-Your progress is saved each time you log out, so when you’re ready to continue, you can pick up right where you left off.
+No, you can complete the online course in segments or all at once, as per your preference.
+Use your unique Login ID to sign in and out of the course.
+Your progress is saved each time you log out, so you can resume where you left off.

-The course is divided up into units containing reading material, video and graphics with a short review quiz at the end of each unit.
-There will also be a final exam at the end of the course.
+The course is divided into units with reading material, video, and graphics.
+Each unit concludes with a short review quiz.
+A final exam is administered at the end of the course.

-Once you complete the online course we will send your certificate of completion electronically to the Florida DHSMV.
-The driver license or tax collector office will have your electronic completion information available when you arrive to apply for your learner's license.
+Upon completing the online course, your certificate of completion will be sent electronically to the Florida DHSMV.
+And you will be ready to take the Class E knowledge exam with an approved provider or, for a lower cost, at your local DMV office.
+The driver license or tax collector office will have your electronic completion information when you apply for your learner's license.

-We accept Visa and MasterCard.
-You can pay online with a credit card or an ATM/Debit card as long as it has a Visa or MasterCard logo.
+We accept Visa and MasterCard payments.
+Pay online with a credit card or an ATM/Debit card with a Visa or MasterCard logo.

 Yes!
-With a learner's license or learner’s permit, you may only drive with a licensed driver who is at least 21 years old and occupies the front passenger seat.
+With a learner's license or permit, you can drive with a licensed driver who is at least 21 years old and occupies the front passenger seat.
 You may drive during daylight hours for the first three months you hold your permit.
-After you have held your permit for three months, you may drive until 10 PM.
+Afterward, you may drive until 10 PM.

-The Florida DHSMV provides the Florida Drivers Guide for Parents and Teens to help direct your driving practice.
+The Florida DHSMV offers resources for Parents and Teens to assist with your driving practice.